 I have no personal connection to the island, nor to any of the men whose story is told in these posts.
 Maybe this makes it easier for me to work through this history, as I am not emotionally involved.
 I can however empathise with the pain, felt by relatives and friends, who suffered bereavements in the Great War.
 But it is not possible to imagine what the aftermath of the Iolaire Disaster must have felt like, when more than 200 were lost at a stroke in the early hours of New Year's Day 1919.

-My work, as displayed in the Pentland Road blog and elsewhere in my Internet output, is dedicated to the memory of the 1,300 men from the Isle of Lewis lost in the Great War of 1914-1919.
+My work, as displayed in my Internet output, is dedicated to the memory of the 1,300 men from the Isle of Lewis lost in the Great War of 1914-1919.